-The Board has pleasure in presenting the Tenth Annual Report on business and operations of the Company for the year ended 31st March 2015.
+The Board has pleasure in presenting the (13th) Thirteen Annual Report on business and operations of the Company for the year ended 31st March 2018.

 2. PERFORMANCE REVIEW

 During the year under review, the Company achieved turnover of Rs.
 31,412.37 lakhs as compared to Rs.
 44,231.09 lakhs in the previous year.
 The Earnings before interest, tax, depreciation and amortisation ("EBITDA") of Rs.
 (1,707.72) lakhs in the financial year 2017-18 as compared to Rs.
 7,748.62 lakhs in the previous year.

 Your Directors feel that the Company will be seeing a turnaround in the financial year 2018-19 keeping in view the certain measures taken or expected to be taken by the Government to support of the domestic manufacturers in India viz.
 Central Public Sector Undertakings "CPSU" Scheme to replace the Domestic Content Requirement "DCR" Policy, viability gap funding policy etc.

 3. RESERVES AND SURPLUS

 During the year under review, the Company has not transferred any amount to general reserves due to losses incurred.

 Due to non-availability of profit, the Board does not recommend any dividend for the year ended 31st March 2018.

 Your Company has implemented International Quality Management System based on the requirement of ISO 9001:2015.
 The Company has established, implemented and maintaining a Quality Management System.
 During this year, ISO 14001 surveillance was carried out by TUV Nord and the auditors recommended the continuation of the ISO 9001:2015.
 Apart from the above, your Company is also OHSAS-18001:2007 and ISO-14001:2015 certified.